Safety Programs & Tips

-Identification (ID) Center – The ID Center, located in Frontier Hall, issues all Point Park University identification cards.
+Identification (ID) Center - The ID Center, located on the 8th floor of Frontier Hall, issues all Point Park University identification cards.
 Students, faculty and staff are required to carry a University identification card at all times and present it upon request to University officials.
 The card must also be presented to check out books from the library, to gain admittance to athletic events and residence halls, and for participation in various student events.

 Lock-out Services - Lockout services are provided university-wide 24 hours a day, 7 days a week.
 If you are locked out please call our Dispatch Center at 412-392-3960.
 A uniformed police officer will be dispatched to your location to provide this service.

 Lost and Found - Lost items of value are turned into the Department of Public Safety Dispatch Center.
 Items of lesser value are turned into the security desks at Academic Hall or University Center.

 Mass Emergency Notification Systems (PointAlert) - PointAlert is Point Park's emergency notification system.
 Simultaneous email, text and voice messages are sent within minutes to thousands of students and employees through their email accounts, cell phones, PDAs, pagers, and landline phones.
 In addition Point Park can also be followed on Facebook and Twitter.
 These online systems are used especially in emergencies such as campus security situations, power outages and weather-related closings and delays.

 Pedestrian Safety - Police officers work intersections during peak times to assist pedestrians.

 Proactive Observation and Reporting - All safety committee members, physical plant staff, police officers as part of their daily activity, look for and report any safety hazards.